MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 You can also use the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) to estimate the physical resources required to run your Q# programs on quantum computers.
 The Resource Estimator is part of the QDK, so you don't need an Azure subscription to use it.
 For more information, see [Run the Resource Estimator in VS Code](xref:microsoft.quantum.submit-resource-estimation-jobs).

 You don't need an Azure account to use the QDK in VS Code.
-However, if you have an Azure account, you can connect to your Azure Quantum workspace from VS Code.
-This allows you to run Q# programs on the quantum computers and simulators of your selected providers.
+However, if you have an Azure account, you can connect to your Azure Quantum workspace from VS Code and run Q# programs on the quantum computers and simulators of your selected providers.

 To get started, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).